fake-monkey/adjust-heading-level/README.md

    - `Increase Heading Level`: Increase the heading level of the selected text.
    - `Decrease Heading Level`: Decrease the heading level of the selected text.
    - `Batch Adjust Heading Level`: Batch adjust the heading level of the selected text by a specific shift.

-## Key Features

-This plugin smartly skips # symbols within code blocks and inline code when adjusting Markdown heading levels, ensuring only real headings are modified.

 ## Development Guide